Central Michigan vs. Florida International NCAA Football Odds, Plays and Insights | September 25, 2021

 Florida International Stats and Trends

-- So far this year Florida International is winless against the spread.

-- The Panthers have yet to cover the spread this year when underdogs by 11.5 points or more.
+- The Panthers have been underdogs by 11.5 points or more one time this year and have not covered the spread once.

-- Florida International is 0-1 against the spread and 1-1 overall when the team picks up over 353.7 yards.
+- Florida International is 0-1 against the spread and 1-1 overall when the team piles up over 353.7 yards.

 - The Panthers have turned the ball over five times this season, three more turnovers than the Chippewas have forced (2).